2023-2025 COHORT

 Isabella Walters

-Isabella will be placed at the Wisconsin Department of Health Services, Division of Public Health, Bureau of Community Healt Promotion, in their Family Health Section.
+Isabella was placed at the Wisconsin Department of Health Services, Division of Public Health, Bureau of Community Health Promotion in the Children and Youth with Special Health Care Needs Unit.

 Kristie Anderson

-Kristie will be placed at the Milwaukee Health Department.
+Kristie was placed at the Milwaukee Health Department.

 Maddie Roberts

-Maddie will be dual placed at the Rock County Public Health Department and the Wisconsin Department of Health Services.
+Maddie was dual placed at the Rock County Public Health Department and the Wisconsin Department of Health Services.

 Raphaelle Torralba

-Raphie will complete her fellowship with Sixteenth Street Community Health Centers in Milwaukee.
+Raphie completed her fellowship with Sixteenth Street Community Health Centers in Milwaukee.

 Ravyn Cruse

-Ravyn will be placed with the Foundation for Black Women's Wellness.
+Ravyn was placed with the Foundation for Black Women's Wellness in Madison, Wisconsin.

 Sydney Resler

-Sydney will be placed in Wisconsin Rapids with the Wood County Public Health Department.
+Sydney was placed in Wisconsin Rapids with the Wood County Health Department.